stackbit-projects/my-blog-85ada/content/pages/posts/fox-village-in-japan.md

   sanctuaries.
 excerpt: >-
   Systematic trading is a fascinating and deep subject.
 Languages that dominate this space include Python, C#, and C/C++.
-Sadly, functional languages
+I was disappointed that there are so few libraries for trading using Elixir and/or Rust.
+Let's change that.
 date: '2020-01-11'
 thumb_img_path: /images/behnam-norouzi-mp11_hrQXf8-unsplash-crop.jpeg
 thumb_img_alt: A red fox sitting on a meadow